 Hello fall!
 There are many things I love about the fall season, the warm days with cool nights, the crisp air, sweaters of any kind, fall vegetables, Thanksgiving, my birthday, and almost anything involving apples.
 I also adore sangria.
 So that is how we got to this new fall favorite of mine, hard cider sangria.

 Sangria comes to us by way of Spain and Portugal and has a long history that dates back to the Middle Ages.
 Sangria were made in England and France in the 1800s.
 Historians believe sangria is based on the traditional red wine punch popular across Europe for hundreds of years.
 The punch base would be claret.
 Claret is the British term for Bordeaux wine from Bordeaux, France.
 This red wine is traditionally made from a blend of cabernet sauvignon, cabernet franc, and merlot.
 Brandy and fruit would be added to the red wine punch for flavor.

 From its humble roots in Spain, Sangria has grown to become a popular, refreshing party drink around the world.
 Sangria was first introduced to the United States by the Spanish at the 1964 World’s Fair in New York.
 And the rest they say, was history.

 What is Hard Cider?

-After a deep dive on the subject I learned a hard cider sangria was not all that new of an idea.
+After a deep dive into the subject, I learned a hard cider sangria was not all that new of an idea.
 In fact, in the Middle Ages, people made something called dépense, which is a steeped apple cider drink that consists of 2 parts hard cider, sliced apples and oranges, and 1 part ginger beer.
-I guess the saying history repeats itself is in fact very true, even in the drink world.
-This hard cider sangria can be paired with just about any food imaginable, from casual foods to fancy favorites, it can hold its own, so make, drink and repeat all fall long.
+I guess the saying history repeats itself is very true, even in the drink world.
+This hard cider sangria can be paired with just about any food imaginable, from casual foods to fancy favorites, it can hold its own, so make, drink, and repeat all fall long.